 The Devil Showed Me comes again closer to prog metal, a bit like Faith's Warning.
 Since the song is longer, a more elaborate and interesting composition is possible.
 It slowly drags forward, gathering speed as the song progresses.
 The speed metal background of the guitar and bass player can be heard clearly in some parts of the song.
 The same can be said about Rushed, which has some interesting rhythmic tricks in it.
 The Band Plays On, opening with fragments of various metal bands, is again a typical metal track, as is Blood in the Sand, although a bit more varied in rhythm.
 Can't Stop The Pain is an attempt to a ballad-like song, I guess, but it is not really convincing.
 Well, you can guess by now how the last two songs sound ;-).

 If you're really into metal, and don't care or mind too much about the symphonic/progressive part, the rating given to this album can definitely be higher.
 For me, the album became a bit uninteresting halfway through, since the catchy melodic structure of for instance the first song could not be held up.
-Too bad, because they play tight and skillful and definitely have the capacity to grow to a bigger audience.
+Too bad, because they play tight and skilful and definitely have the capacity to grow to a bigger audience.
 The CD can be ordered through their website.